AtDinesh/cryptozombies/Chainlink_decentralized_oracles/README.md

    2. checks to see if the number is random
    3. returns the random number the Chainlink node created, along with the original requestID from our request

+More about Chaiçnlink and the random numbers in the [Random Number Tutorial](https://docs.chain.link/docs/intermediates-tutorial/)